THE BANK VAULTS ARE EMPTY AS RUSSIAN ECONOMY FALTERS

 Back in the late 1980’s and early 1990’s Japan invested in a number of major technologies and corporate expansions that turned out to be major mistakes.
 Several large companies failed and more were heading down the same path.
 The Government decided it could not let the banking sector collapse because of the number of catastrophic unpaid debts, so it bailed the companies out by rescheduling their debts repeatedly – for years.
 These failed companies carried on making uncompetitive product and money that should have been used for investment was used to prop up failure.
 The result was Japan entered a realm Russia has now rediscovered – ‘stagflation’.
 For almost 20 years Japan remained locked in a low growth inflationary spiral that saw its GDP stagnate as other countries – notably at the time South Korea, soared away into the distance.
 Japan just kept on falling behind failing to create wealth.
 And they didn’t have a war to finance.

-Of course this all falls apart if several factors now approaching just happen to arrive one after the other or even all at once.
+Of course this all falls apart if several factors now approaching just happen to arrive one after the other, or worse still, all at once.

 The public and the country in general are becoming aware that the war is the problem.
 The governments inflation figures ate purely imaginary and everyone can see for themselves they don’t make sense.
 They are unable to sustain their lifestyles and food is now reaching 40% of a Russian family income.
 That’s exceptionally high in a developed economy.
 They cannot all pay their car loans, their mortgages and their credit cards.
 Small businesses which were exceptionally important in Russia are either closing down or going into the ‘dark’ economy.
 Major industries are reporting huge losses and revenue loss, profits vanishing (and tax payments with them).
 Layoffs are growing despite the chronic labour shortage in specific arms related industries that require specialised workers.
 Production is actually falling.
 Russia is in recession.